This post may contain affiliate links. Please read our disclosure policy.

 How to Serve

-- Serve this crockpot ribs recipe with a side of creamy coleslaw and cornbread for a classic barbecue feast.
+- Serve the pork ribs with a side of creamy coleslaw and cornbread for a classic barbecue feast.

 - Keep it simple with classic barbecue sides like slow cooker baked beans, macaroni and cheese, and potato salad.